 However, there are many different dialects of German.
-Some of these include Low Saxon, Franconian, Swabian, Alemannic, Ripuarian, Hessian, and Bavarian.
+These include Low Saxon, Franconian, Swabian, Alemannic, Ripuarian, Hessian, and Bavarian.

 There are also a few minority languages spoken in Germany, such as Danish, Romani, Sorbian, and North and South Frisian.
 A small percentage only speaks these minority languages of the population and are mostly found in specific regions of the country.

-Lastly, due to the high number of immigrants in recent years, many languages from other countries are also spoken in Germany.
+Lastly, many languages from other countries are also spoken in Germany due to the high number of immigrants in recent years.
 These include Turkish, Kurdish, Polish, and Arabic.

 - The German Language is Not as Hard as You Think

 Despite what many believe, German is not as difficult to learn as one might think.
-In fact, some might even argue that it’s easier than learning other languages such as French or Spanish.
+Some might even argue that it’s easier than learning other languages, such as French or Spanish.

 This is because German grammar is actually quite simple when compared to other languages.
-What makes German seem difficult at first is a large number of vocabulary words.
+A large number of vocabulary words make German seem difficult at first.

 The TestDaF is one such example.
 It’s a general German language exam that assesses your ability to perform various tasks in the German language.
 These include reading, writing, listening, and speaking.